yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - Shipping providers
     - Tax calculation
     - Checkout enhancements
+~ ... ahm, well, yeah ...

 ---
 {state: dark}
 # Current state of Magento PWA Studio
+~ Magento PWA Studio is at version 2.1.0
-~ Venia is a PROOF OF CONCEPT
+~ But: Venia is a PROOF OF CONCEPT
-~ REST-hacks to get things working
+~ But: REST-hacks to get things working
-~ Braintree is only payment option
+~ But: Braintree is only payment option
-~ No selection for shipment provider
+~ But: No selection for shipment provider
-~ GraphQL API is not complete yet
+~ Reason: GraphQL API is not complete yet

 ---
 {state: dark}